Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Quite Loud

 Of course, $149.95 is no small amount.
-Especially since there are plenty of more affordable alternatives in my 2024 coffee grinder guide.
-Still, if you’re serious about your coffee, it just doesn’t make sense to skimp on a grinder.
+Plus, there are plenty of high-performance alternatives in my guide to the best budget coffee grinders.
+Still, if you’re serious about your coffee, it just doesn’t make sense to skimp on coffee gear, and the Baratza Encore has a lot going for it.

 You’ve already left loads of comments about the Baratza Encore.
 I’d love to read more — especially with your tips for the best grind for certain coffee beans and preparation methods!